rayza-piedade24/greends-pml/README.md

 <summary> Decision trees (Mar 14, 2025): entropy, over-fitting, train and development </summary>

 - See [Decision tree notes](docs/T2_decision_trees_overfitting_train_test.md)
+- See (Raschka et al, 2022), pg 86-98.
 - How to grow a decision tree
-- Whats is entropy and how does it help us to find the best model?
+- What is entropy and how does it help us to find the best model?
 - The risk of over-fitting: train and development sets
 - Decision tree hyper-parameters
 </details>
 ---
 # Other resources